Columbus May Have Discovered America, but Palladio Helped Shaped Its Architecture

 On this Columbus Day, we celebrate Christopher Columbus – and by extension, Italy and Italian culture in the United States.
 It is fitting, then, to consider another Italian who, though perhaps less known, may have had more of an impact on American (and perhaps Western) culture – through architecture: Andrea Palladio.

 Thomas Jefferson, President James Madison, and many leading early American architects, among others, were heavily influenced by Palladio, as were great American architectural styles like Georgian, Colonial, and Federal.
 Some of the most prototypical of American buildings – such as Monticello – are steeped in Palladian principles.
-And a number of architectural elements that inform the American residential, commerical, and public landscape are a result of the influence Pallaido, among them pediments, porticoes, multipane windows arranged in an arc shape (the Palladian window), and landscaped courtyards.
+And a number of architectural elements that inform the American residential, commercial, and public landscape are a result of the influence Palladio, among them pediments, porticoes, multipane windows arranged in an arc shape (the Palladian window), and landscaped courtyards.
 But it wasn’t just the American scene that Palladio influenced.
-He is often regarded as the most influencial architect in world history.
+He is often regarded as the most influential architect in world history.

 Palladio was a most unlikely figure to influence world architecture.
 Born in Padua in 1508, the son of a miller and a stonemason by trade, Andrea di Pietro della Gondola was discovered almost too late in his life.
 After leaving Padua for Vicenza at the age of 16, he trained as a stonemason, joined a local guild and later became an assistant in the city’s top workshop.
 He specialized in decorative sculpture and the carving of monuments.